swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/03-aws-console-login.md

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/aws-console.png)

-Incase you have already logged in and moved beyond this first page, and need to get to the services search - you can get back to the home page by clicking on the AWS icon on the top right corner or click the **Services** drop drown to get the **All Services** page.
+In case you have already logged in and moved beyond this first page, and need to get to the services search - you can get back to the home page by clicking on the AWS icon on the top right corner or click the **Services** drop-down to get the **All Services** page.

 ![AWS All Services](/images/hpc-aws-parallelcluster-workshop/ConsoleServices.png)